google/crubit/docs/design.md

     from the language point of view.**
     *   For example, when we project a C++ type into Rust, its Rust definition must be located in a Rust crate.
-Furthermore, all Rust users of this type must observe it as being defined in the same crate (otherwise, two identical type definitions in different crates are unrelated types in Rust).
+Furthermore, all Rust users of this type must observe it as being defined in the same crate in order for every users to consider that they use the same type.
+Indeed, this is a rule in Rust, that types defined in different crates are unrelated types.
     *   When we project a Rust type into C++ we could repeat its C++ definition in C++ code any number of times (for example, in every C++ user of a Rust type).
 This is technically fine because C++ allows the same type to